MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsOnlineUser.md

 ```

 ### -Filter
-Enables you to limit the returned data by filtering on Skype for Business Server 2015 specific attributes.
+Enables you to limit the returned data by filtering on Skype for Business specific attributes.
 For example, you can limit returned data to users who have been assigned a specific voice policy, or users who have not been assigned a specific voice policy.

 The Filter parameter uses the same filtering syntax that is used by the Where-Object cmdlet.
 For example, a filter that returns only users who have been enabled for Enterprise Voice would look like this, with EnterpriseVoiceEnabled representing the Active Directory attribute, -eq representing the comparison operator (equal to), and $True (a built-in Windows PowerShell variable) representing the filter value:

-{EnterpriseVoiceEnabled -eq $True}
+`{EnterpriseVoiceEnabled -eq $True}`

 ```yaml
 Type: Object